fond-of-kudu/fond-of-kudu/bundles/checkout-data-product-country-filter/README.md

 [![license](https://img.shields.io/github/license/fond-of-kudu/checkout-data-product-country-filter.svg)](https://packagist.org/packages/fond-of-kudu/checkout-data-product-country-filter)

 ## What it does
-filter the country list in checkout-data by products"
+filter the country list in checkout-data by products

 ## Installation